-Home » Type » Condiment » Easy Homemade Tahini
+Home » Type » Condiment » How To Make Tahini

-This homemade tahini recipe is easy to make with only 1 ingredient – hulled sesame seeds – and is so much better than store-bought!
-Use sesame seed paste to make hummus, tahini sauce, or drizzle it on avocado toast!
+This homemade tahini recipe with only 1 ingredient is easy to make and so much better than store-bought!
+Use it to make hummus, tahini sauce, or drizzle it on avocado toast!

 side angle view of easy homemade tahini in a jar with items surrounding.

-Tahini, aka sesame paste, is a staple ingredient in Mediterranean and Middle Eastern cuisine – most notably, it is the main ingredient in traditional hummus.
+Tahini is a staple ingredient in Mediterranean and Middle Eastern cuisine, most notably, it is the main ingredient in traditional hummus.

-Since I make homemade Almond Butter from scratch, I thought, why not make homemade tahini too.
+Since I make homemade Almond Butter from scratch – I thought, why not make homemade tahini?
 And of course, it turned out just as good, if not better than store-bought, because I made it myself!

 If you love tahini, you will love how simple and easy this homemade recipe is.
 With just 1 ingredient, it’s accessible, affordable, and so easy to make at home!